Skip to main content

 terrainDef:attachChain(vertices, 0.4, 0)

--- Add a circular sensor with a tag number 99
+-- Add a circular sensor area with label number 99

 terrainDef:attachDiskSensor(99, Vec2(80, 80), 100)

-• attachChain: Creates a chain shape composed of multiple vertices.
+• attachChain: Creates a chain shape made of multiple vertices.

-• attachDiskSensor: Adds a circular sensor at the specified location that does not participate in collisions but can detect objects entering the area.
+• attachDiskSensor: Adds a circular sensor at the specified location that doesn't participate in collisions but can detect objects entering the area.

 local terrain = Body(terrainDef, world)